Every two and a half minutes, someone in America is sexually assaulted.

 (National Intimate Partner and Sexual Violence Survey, 2011).

-On college campuses, 3 in 10 college women report being injured emotionally or psychologically from being stalked, and 80% of campus stalking victim/survivors know their stalker.
+On college campuses, 3 in 10 college women report being injured emotionally or psychologically from being stalked, and 80% of campus stalking victims/survivors know their stalker.